 Why is it a problem?

-The Bayswater Brook Catchment is the fifth highest contributor of nutrients into the Swan River.
-Everything that enters the drains within the catchment is discharged into the Swan and Canning Rivers and surrounding wetlands.
+The Bayswater Brook is the fifth highest contributor of nutrients into the Swan River.
+High nutrient levels can have serious environmental consequences.

-Plants require nutrients, specifically nitrogen and phosphorus to grow.
-However, in high quantities these nutrients can cause many water quality problems, in particular algal blooms.
-The increased algae growth decreases the amount of sunlight available to the other plant life in the water, which prevents photosynthesis from occurring and can also lead to fish kills.
+Plants require nutrients, specifically nitrogen and phosphorous to grow.
+However, in high quantities these nutrients can cause water quality problems, including algal blooms.
+The increased algae growth decreases the amount of sunlight available to other plant life in the water, which prevents photosynthesis from occurring and can lead to fish deaths.

-Excessive algal growth can cause anoxic conditions.
-The algae will grow until it has exhausted all nutrient supplies, and then it will start to die.
-In the process of decomposition, the algae will consume all the available oxygen in the water, resulting in anoxic conditions.
-Other organisms that require oxygen will either need to leave the ecosystem or die.
-Water bodies that experience algal blooms also have a foul odour due to the decomposing dead organic matter and are usually unsuitable for recreational purposes.
-This occurs in the Swan River and your local wetlands!
+Algae can grow until it has used up all nutrient supplies, and will then start to die.
+In the process of decomposition, the algae will consume all the available oxygen in the water, meaning other organisms that need oxygen to survive will either have to leave the ecosystem or die.